marcus-crane/utf9k/README.md

 You'll also need to have [npm](https://www.npmjs.com/get-npm) installed.

-I recommend using [yarn](https://yarnpkg.com/) as a package manager but npm works fine.
+I personally use [pnpm](https://pnpm.io/) as a package manager but npm works fine.

-You'll also need to install [Overmind](https://github.com/DarthSim/overmind) as I use a `Procfile` to run both the Tailwind JIT dev server and the Hugo dev server at the same time with one command.

 Once you've got all of that set up, running `yarn start` will do everything required to start up a local server.